jeff-wise/lulo-haskell/README.md

 ## Getting Started

-Let's get started with an example.
-We are going to define some basic data types for software that manages quizzes or tests.
-Our software will have both iOS and Android apps as well as a web application, so users can use our application however they like.
-We also have a server component that provides functionality for sharing quizzes among the users.
+Let's get started by using Lulo to help manage data for a hypothetical quiz application.
+The application will have separate apps for iOS, Android, and the web so that users can take and create quizzes on the platform that's most convenient for them.
+In addition, there will be a web server that facilitates sharing quizzes and other quiz-related content.

-With Lulo, we can define our data in one place -- in a collection of schema files -- and guarantee that each component in our quiz platform interprets that data in the exact same way.
-This works because Lulo can parse JSON or YAML documents based on the schema file, including with specific constraints such as this value must be *greater than 0*.
+Our quiz application actually consists of four separate applications even though they all have roughly the same business logic and data.
+Lulo doesn't help us with the logic and procedures, but it is useful for managing the data.
+Normally, you would have to (1) write code to define, parse, and encode data for each application and then (2) maintain those four separate code instances carefully, so that they don't diverge and cause errors.
+With Lulo, we can define the data in one place, which saves us time now by reducing the code we need to write and saves us problems in the future, by ensuring a consistent view of data for all of our applications.

-Therefore, each component will be using the exact same data.
-This prevents the two classes of errors that occur often at component boundaries when doing common tasks such as reading data from a file, parsing an API request body, or sending data to another component:
+In particular, Lulo reduces the occurrence of two classes of errors that commonly occur at application boundaries during common tasks such as reading data from a file, parsing an API request body, or sending data to another component:

   1. **Parsing Errors** that result from data being interpreted incorrectly e.g. the parser of one component expects a field with the wrong name.
   2. **Encoding Errors** that occur when data is saved in the wrong format e.g. a field is named incorrectly

-Additionally, if the data format is changed, each component only needs the updated schema.
-No code modification is necessary.

 ### 1. Defining a Schema